-While we were doing research about content discovery widgets and pushed one of our own out into the world, we were shocked how much attention the “Related Post” widget really gets.
+While we were doing research about content discovery widgets and pushed one of our own out into the world, we were shocked at how much attention the “Related Post” widget really gets.
 The natural process was to try and abstract what these links are in their essence, the answer came to us quite simple and obvious: Navigation.

 So we started imagining how we’d optimize this product for mobile devices and came to the idea of Streams.
 It almost seems like the timing was perfect.
 Zemanta Streams are today a small piece of code that change your site into a stream of atomized content optimized for mobile devices.
 The product live on a couple of sites, gathering data as we learn about its usage.
 However, as we were implementing it on new sites we noticed that the initial design was very limiting.
 So we went to work.

 To set some context, there are a few assumptions we are testing out with this product: